Understanding Task Representations in Neural Networks via Bayesian Ablation: Analyses

 \subsubsection{Task differentiation}

-Progressive differentiation of internal representations is a fundamental property of neural networks that offers a unifying framework for developmental psychology and statistical learning \cite{mcclelland2003parallel, munakata2003connectionist}.
-However, while it is possible to describe some of these phenomena through mathematical theory, existing tools are often limited to certain architectural constraints, such as containing purely linear layers \cite{saxe2019mathematical, lampinen2018analytic}.
+Progressive differentiation of internal representations is a fundamental property of neural networks that offers a unifying framework for developmental psychology and statistical learning \citep{mcclelland2003parallel, munakata2003connectionist}.
+However, existing tools for describing these phenomena through mathematical theory are often limited to certain architectural constraints, such as only containing linear layers \citep{saxe2019mathematical, lampinen2018analytic}.
+Because AMD captures full statistical dependencies, we hypothesized that it would be well-suited for analyzing training dynamics in nonlinear systems.
+Applied to the ISC model, we posited that as the task-representations differentiate from the null-task, tasks learned earlier during training would recruit more representational units.
+Conversely, tasks learned later would require fewer units as they incrementally diverge from established representations.

-We hypothesized that the causal relevance and distributedness of task representation units relate to how the model differentiates representations during training.
-Specifically, the null-task—represented by a zero-vector input and output—should drive early-learned tasks to push unit values away from zero.
-In contrast, later-learned tasks may rely on fewer units by incrementally diverging from existing representations.

 To test this hypothesis, we recorded the order in which the accuracy first rose above 0\% for each task, which corresponds to the initial accuracy for all tasks due to the presence of the null-task.
 We then compared this rank metric to the two entropic measures and the \(L_1\)-norm of each task representation using Spearman's rank-order correlation.
 Consistent with our hypothesis, we found a high absolute correlation between the order that the model learned each task and the two entropy measures ($r = 0.708$ for joint entropy, $r = 0.746$ for marginal entropy).
 Despite its relatively high correlation with entropy, the \(L_1\)-norm had only a moderate correlation of $r = 0.573$ with the task acquisition order.
 This indicates that the ablation masks' capacity to distinguish between causally relevant and merely incidental representational values may allow them to capture model properties more accurately.
-Moreover, when we compared the correlation using various accuracy thresholds as shown in Figure~\ref{fig:task_rank}, we found that the absolute correlation begins to drop around an accuracy threshold of 15\%, suggesting that the entropic measures are sensitive to how the model initially allocates representational units but less to how it refines their values during training.
+Moreover, when we compared the correlation using various accuracy thresholds as shown in Figure~\ref{fig:task_rank_rsa}a, we found that the absolute correlation begins to drop around an accuracy threshold of 15\%, suggesting that the entropic measures are sensitive to how the model initially allocates representational units but less to how it refines their values during training.